bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 While proceeding our template engine converts concise syntax templates into JS syntax.
 Syntax conversion is performed by [bemhtml-compat](https://github.com/bem/bemhtml-compat) module.
 For more information read [template applying](#runmain).

-Template's syntax is automatically detected by a template engine on compile time.
+Template syntax is automatically detected by a template engine on compile time.

 To make it easier to distinguish template files with different syntax you can use different suffixes: